square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 - `createOrder` creates an order with a line item that has `item_type` set to GIFT_CARD using the [Create order API](https://developer.squareup.com/reference/square/orders-api/create-order)
 - `createPayment` takes payment by charging the specified card on file using the [Create payment API](https://developer.squareup.com/reference/square/payments-api/create-payment)
-- `createGiftCardActivity` load funds on the gift card using the [Create gift card activity API](https://developer.squareup.com/reference/square/gift-card-activities-api/create-gift-card-activity).
+- `createGiftCardActivity` loads funds on the gift card using the [Create gift card activity API](https://developer.squareup.com/reference/square/gift-card-activities-api/create-gift-card-activity).
 In the request, the activity type is set appropriately.
 For example, LOAD to load funds or ACTIVATE to activate the gift card.

 See code in [gift-card.js](https://github.com/square/connect-api-examples/blob/8db0b397f9c9245d7e9d78f1924f39f59f2a4de2/connect-examples/v2/node_gift-cards/routes/gift-card.js#L140)